Haidar-009/Haidar-009/README.md

 ---

 ### 👨‍💻 About Me
-Saya adalah seorang pengembang yang berfokus pada **Web & Game Development**.
-Saat ini saya duduk di kelas **XI RPL 1**, di mana saya mengasah logika pemrograman dan kreativitas digital.
+I'm a developer focusing on **Web & Game Development**.
+Currently, I'm a student at **XI RPL 1**, where I sharpen my programming logic and digital creativity.

-Di luar dunia baris kode, saya adalah seorang **investor pasar modal**.
-Saya aktif mempelajari instrumen investasi seperti **Saham, Reksadana, Obligasi, dan SBN Retail**.
-Ketertarikan saya pada angka dan tren pasar inilah yang memicu ambisi saya untuk juga menjadi seorang **Data Analyst**.
+Beyond the world of code, I am a **capital market investor**.
+I actively study investment instruments such as **Stocks, Mutual Funds, Bonds, and Retail SBN**.
+My fascination with numbers and market trends is what fuels my ambition to become a **Data Analyst**.

-- 🔭 **Main Focus:** Membangun ekosistem web yang interaktif dan mekanik game yang seru.
+- 🔭 **Main Focus:** Building interactive web ecosystems and engaging game mechanics.
-- 📈 **Side Interest:** Analisis fundamental saham & manajemen portofolio keuangan.
+- 📈 **Side Interest:** Stock fundamental analysis & financial portfolio management.
-- 🎮 **Gaming Life:** Menghabiskan waktu di *War Thunder, CS2, Honkai Star Rail,* dan membangun kenangan di *Minecraft*.
+- 🎮 **Gaming Life:** Spending time in *War Thunder, CS2, Honkai Star Rail,* and building memories in *Minecraft*.
-- 🌱 **Learning:** Menggabungkan Python dengan data pasar keuangan.
+- 🌱 **Learning:** Integrating Python with financial market data.

 ---